The Legend of the Watchful Spirits: The Thread Between Worlds

 Even when the world seems empty.

-Even when words fail to come.
+Even when words no longer come.

 Conclusion

-Spirits do not ask that we believe.
+Spirits do not ask us to believe.

-They are not asking us to understand.
+They do not ask us to understand.

-They are asking us to remain open.
+They ask us to remain open.

-Carrying a symbolic object, keeping a memory close to the heart, lighting a candle, speaking softly to the invisible…
+Wearing a symbolic object, keeping a memory close to the heart, lighting a candle, speaking softly to the invisible...

-Not to hold on to.
+Not to hold on.

 But to honor.